approov/quickstart-ios-swift-urlsession/README.md

 try!
 ApproovService.initialize("<enter-your-config-string-here>")
 let session = ApproovURLSession(URLSessionConfiguration.default)
 ```
-Additionally, the Approov SDK wrapper class, `ApproovService` needs to be initialized before ussing the `ApproovURLSession` object.
+Additionally, the Approov SDK wrapper class, `ApproovService` needs to be initialized before using the `ApproovURLSession` object.
 The `<enter-your-config-string-here>` is a custom string that configures your Approov account access.
 This will have been provided in your Approov onboarding email (it will be something like `#123456#K/XPlLtfcwnWkzv99Wj5VmAxo4CrU267J1KlQyoz8Qo=`).

 For API domains that are configured to be protected with an Approov token, this adds the `Approov-Token` header and pins the connection.
 This may also substitute header values when using secrets protection.